-Feeds for beef cattle vary widely in quality, palatability, and essential nutrient content (see Table 1: Cattle:Mean Nutrient Content of Feeds Commonly Used in Beef Cattle Diets).
+Feeds for beef cattle vary widely in quality, palatability, and essential nutrient content (see Table: Beef Cattle:Mean Nutrient Content of Feeds Commonly Used in Beef Cattle Diets).
 To be most effective, any supplement must be patterned to fit the kind and quality of roughage available.
 Chemical analyses of roughages are very useful to determine their nutrient deficiencies and adequacies.
 Under certain systems of management, beef cattle are wintered on low-quality roughages and thus may not receive the recommended nutrients for optimal performance.
 If heifers are fed low-quality roughages during winter, they will produce inadequate quality and quantity of colostrum, take longer to deliver their calves, and have poor rebreeding rates.
 This can be prevented by ensuring that heifers are fed a balanced ration that will allow them to calve in body condition score 6.5–7 (0–9 scale).
-Cattle should always be fed an adequate ration that allows them to thrive in their given environment. (see Cattle:Nutrient Requirements of Pregnant Replacement Beef Cows through Table 5: Cattle:Nutrient Requirements of Growing Beef Bulls.)
+Cattle should always be fed an adequate ration that allows them to thrive in their given environment.
+(See Table: Beef Cattle:Nutrient Requirements of Pregnant Replacement Beef Cows through Table: Beef Cattle:Nutrient Requirements of Growing Beef Bulls.)

 Feeding and nutritional management for three systems of beef production are discussed separately.
-(See Cattle.)
+(See Beef Cattle Breeding Herds.)

 The Breeding Herd